russelsantos19/100-days-of-code/r1-log.md

 ### R1D86
 I'd finished updating and applying MVVM architecture to all the components of my Veterinary Website.
 I can finally begin a new feature for my website.
 I'll share the link here once this website was finished.

+### R1D87
+Today, I clean and finalized my code and made a pull request to my mentor.
+I learned about autocomplete property in HTML that was needed to add for the best experience of web users.